 The body of a fuzzy template shall not contain function calls of functions with inout or out parameters.
 The called functions may use other functions with inout or out parameters internally.

 Fuzzy features are valid only in the scope, where the templates' names are visible.
 For example, if a fuzzy template is passed to a formal template parameter declared without a modifier, it loses its fuzzy feature inside the called function.

+For a fuzzy template that is declared deterministic the template body shall fulfill the restrictions imposed on content of functions used in special places given in 16.1.4.

 15.3 Global and local templates